Aquarius (Aqua album): Singles

+Critical reception

+Critic Stephen Thomas Erlewine labeled Aquarius an all-timer in Euro-pop, while still being alienating to those not into the genre or Aqua.
+As Keith Phipps wrote in his review for The A.V.
+Club, "the scary thing: Aqua seems heavily invested in what it does, [...]
+Aqua wants to make you happy, right now and in the simplest way possible.
+The additional pounding you hear will either be at your feet or in your head."

 Commercial performance

 The album debuted at number one in Denmark and Norway while peaking inside the top ten in seven countries.
 It sold 39,000 copies in its first week in Denmark, becoming the fastest-selling album of the decade.
 The album became the second best-selling album of 2000, selling 174,523 copies.
 As of August 2001, Aquarius had sold 265,000 copies in Denmark.
 It became the third best-selling album of the 2000s in Denmark.

 In the United States, the album debuted at number 82 on the Billboard 200 and spent six weeks on the chart.
 This is a significant drop from their previous album Aquarium (1997), which peaked at number seven and spent 50 weeks on the chart.
 Aquarius has been certified platinum by the International Federation of the Phonographic Industry (IFPI) for shipments of one million copies inside Europe.
 Worldwide, the album has sold four million copies.